TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/02_lesson/lesson.md

 		* Note that you can add values to a dictionary by using the same syntax.
 		* Review: How might you check if a value was in a dictionary before adding it?
 	* Discuss part 3 of the Do Now
-		* What does `pop` do?
-What does the second argument do?
+		* Review what **pop** does, as well as what the second argument does.
-			* Second argument is the default value.
+			* The second argument in `pop` is described as the **default value**.
 This is the value that will be returned if the first argument is not in the dictionary.
 3. **Lab**
 	* Students will create a word count algorithm that will count the number of words in a list of words.
 4. **Debrief**
 	* Talk about any confusion the students had.
-Discuss what dictionaries might be useful for.
+Discuss additional ideas of how dictionaries might be useful.

+###Accommodation/Differentiation